-Andrew Cuomo Announces Fine for Maskless Subway Riders
+Andrew Cuomo Announces Fine for New York Maskless Subway Riders

-New York City Gov. Andrew Cuomo announced Thursday that subway riders will face a $50 fine if they choose not to wear a mask.
+New York Gov. Andrew Cuomo announced Thursday that subway riders will face a $50 fine if they choose not to wear a mask.

 The initiative, which begins Monday, allows NYPD cops and Metropolitan Transportation Authority (MTA) police the authority to give subway, bus, Long Island Rail Road, and Metro-North riders summonses if they do not wear a mask during their commute.